cjmj96/data-cleaning-and-transformation/documentation/README.md

 <a id='data-selection'></a>
-## **Data selection**
+### **Data selection**

 I carefully selected only the most relevant features that match the project's objective.
-As a result, I reduced the number of columns or rows in all the tables.
-The listing table decreased from 4261 to 2614 observations and 75 to 32 columns.
-The calendar table only decreased at the column level, going from 7 down to 4 columns.
-Similarly, the review table went from 6 to 4 columns.
+As a result, I reduced the number of columns in all the tables.
+The listing table decreased at the column level, going from 75 to 32 columns.
+Similarly, the calendar table only decreased at the column level, going from 7 down to 4 columns.
+In the same way, the review table went from 6 to 4 columns.

 The selected columns for the listing table are the following: